 But for every mom, there eventually comes the time to wean your baby or toddler.
 Make no mistake about it, though.
 Weaning isn’t easy ― not for moms or for babies.
 Here lactation consultant Suzanne Forsgren, RN, BSN, IBCLC, offers practical tips for easing the transition for your little one and making the process as guilt-free as possible for you.

 1. Take your time

 The American Academy of Pediatrics recommends breastfeeding exclusively for a baby’s first six months, if possible.
-After that, breastfeed while introducing foods for at least a year.
-And the World Health Organization recommends breastfeeding for up to two years or beyond.
+After that, you can breastfeed while introducing foods for up to two years and beyond.
+The World Health Organization recommends breastfeeding for the same period of time.

 But whenever you decide to wean your baby, remember that you don’t have to do it all at once.
 The process works best when done gradually and flexibly, Forsgren says.